-Hosting Site Visits for Members of Congress
+Hosting a Site Visit for a Member of Congress

-Hosting site visits for members of Congress are an excellent way to not only continue to build your relationship between yourself and your elected officials, but also to establish yourself as a resource for them and their staff.
+Hosting site visits for members of Congress are an excellent way to not only continue to build your relationship between yourself and your elected officials, but also to establish your PTA as a resource.
 Site visits allow elected officials the opportunity to see that PTA is not about bake sales, but about school and family engagement and school reform.

-Planning the Visit
+- Planning the Visit

-Scheduling the Visit
+- Scheduling the Visit

-Alerting the Media
+- Alerting the Media

 Work with the member of Congress’s press secretary or communications director and school staff to coordinate press activity.
 Invite local television news stations and newspapers to cover the event.
 Send a media advisory to all the local news outlets alerting them to the time, date and purpose of the site visit.
 If the media is unable to be present, take pictures and include them with a summary of the activities and send this to the local media outlets.